sponnet/locals-faucetserver/README.md

 * ```paydate``` the unix timestamp when the transaction will be executed.
 Depends on the current length of the queue
 * ```address``` the address where the payment will be done
 * ```amount``` the amount in Wei that will be transferred
-* ```txhash``` transaction hash : if the queue is empty, you will immediately receive the transaction log - if the queue is not empty - your request will be queued until paydate and the txhash field will be empty.
+* ```txhash``` transaction hash : if the queue is empty, you will immediately receive the transaction hash - if the queue is not empty - your request will be queued until paydate and the txhash field will be empty.

-##HTTP Return / error codes
+## HTTP Return / error codes

 * ```200``` : Request OK
 * ```400``` : The address in invalid